-As a non-governmental organization accredited by the United Nations, the APA acknowledges the U.N. as an international legal entity through which member States are able to define international law as related to principles of human rights and justice.
+As a non-governmental organization accredited by the United Nations, SUGGESTION: Explain briefly here what is meant that APA is "accredited" by the U.N. the APA acknowledges the U.N. as an international legal entity through which member States are able to define international law as related to principles of human rights and justice.
 Through a process of lengthy negotiation and consensus building, the U.N. has developed international law in the form of conventions on various areas of human rights and humanitarian law to cover situations of armed conflict or war.

 What is meant by the use of the term 'where appropriate' with respect to the U.S. Constitution?
 "Where appropriate" refers to settings where the U.S. Constitution is the law of the land and settings to which the U.S. Supreme Court has decided that it applies, including the 50 states, U.S. embassies, and areas within the U.S maritime and territorial jurisdiction.
-It also applies to U.S. eitizens everywhere.
+It also applies to U.S. citizens everywhere.